veerendra2/veerendra2.github.io/content/posts/kubernetes-the-hard-way-2.md

 ```

 ### Verification
-`curl` the HTTPS endpoint of load balancer(nginx docker container) which forwards the requests to controller node with certificate.
+`curl` the HTTPS endpoint of load balancer(nginx docker container) which forwards the requests to the controller node with certificate.
 ```bash
 ## On host
 $ KUBERNETES_PUBLIC_ADDRESS=10.200.1.15